Compelled to Contribute

 It’s about far more than simply making sure that your employees are “happy”.
 Happy is fleeting.
 Focus on driving engagement.

-• Talk with them about the purpose and impact of the business.
+• Talk with them about the purpose and impact of the business looking for connections with their personal interests.

-• Help them clearly understand the vision of what’s to come.
+• Help them clearly understand the vision of what’s to come - Make sure there is clarity on purpose and direction.

 • Make sure that the values of the organization are consistent with how business actually gets done.